 Years 7 - 9 (60 mins)

 Students will learn about robots and their place in research and society.
-They will then learn how to operate Ozobot, how Ozobot senses its environment and moves in it, and how to tell Ozobot what to do using Color Codes.
-They will then complete a colour coding challenge to apply their new skills in a practical way.
+They will then learn how Ozobot moves and senses its environment, and how to give Ozobot commands using colour codes.
+They will then complete a coding challenge to apply their new skills in a practical way.

 Physical Sciences: Light, energy, action